FreeTymeKiyan/Kata/Searching/KataLog.md

 ###Second round

 1. less than 3min.
-2. Be correct in a row for 10 times.
+2. be correct in a row for 10 times.

 ## Log